storybookjs/react-native/MIGRATION.md

 But if you have a lot of occurances in your codebase, you can use a [codemod we created](./lib/codemod) for you.

+> A codemod makes automatic changed to your app's code.

 You have to change your `package.json`, prune old and install new dependencies by hand.

 `npm prune` will remove all dependecies from `node_modules` which are no longer referenced in `package.json`.